cisagov/PNT-Integrity/README.md

 The PNT Integrity Library is designed to require as few third party dependencies as possible to support building on a wide variety of platforms.
 Two dependencies are required in addition to the libraries provided in the package.
 The Eigen (https://eigen.tuxfamily.org) C++ template library for linear algebra is required by the base PNT Integrity library.
 The FFTW (http://fftw.org) package is optionally required and is needed to use the acquisition check.
 QT (https://www.qt.io) is required to build and run the user interface

 Both packages can be installed following instructions on their respective websites.
 Eigen is a header-only package and can be installed by downloading a release from the project web site and extracting to a local folder.
-FFTW binaries are avaiable for a range of platforms from the project web site.
+FFTW binaries are available for a range of platforms from the project web site.

 Alternatively, a package manager can be used to install the dependencies.
 For MacOS the Homebrew (https://brew.sh) package manager is recommended.
 The Chocolatey (https://chocolatey.org) package manager is recommended for Windows.
 Instructions on installing the required and optional dependencies using package managers on the supported operating systems are provided in the following sections.